BAlexandros/openFDTD/README.md

 # openFDTD

-A free and open source program to simulate electromagnetic signals and interactions with materials.
+An open source program to simulate electromagnetic signals and interactions with materials.

 The simulations employ the FDTD method, on a staggered